 WHAT IS “HIGH CONCEPT”?

-There seems to be eternal confusion on this subject.
+But there seems to be eternal confusion on this subject.
 It’s sort of an “I know it when I see it” kind of thing.
-But today I will do what I can to define it.
+Today I will do what I can to define it.

 If you can tell your story in one line and everyone who hears it can see exactly what the movie or book is - AND a majority of people who hear it will want to see it or read it - that’s high concept.

 Here’s another way of looking at it: the potential of the setup is obvious.
 A movie like MEET THE PARENTS instantly conjures all kinds of disaster scenarios, right?
 Because we’ve all (mostly) been in the situation before, and we know the extreme perils.